artemopolus/genslides/README.md

 #How to install

-pip3 install python-pptx
+pip install python-pptx
+pip install gradio

 #How to use

-python3 .\test_genslides.py
+python -m genslides